raviolli77/machineLearning_breastCancer_Python/README.md

 **Contributor**:
 + Raul Eulogio

-I created this repo as a way to get better acquainted with **Python** as a language and as a tool for data analysis.
+I created this repo as a way to get better acquainted with **Python** (Specifically 3.5.2) as a language and as a tool for data analysis.
 But it eventually became in exercise in utilizing various programming languages for machine learning applications.

 I employed four **Machine Learning** techniques:
 + **Kth Nearest Neighbor**